updated

 Arts and crafts:

-If you have experience in music (singing or playing instruments), in visual arts (drawing or painting in different mediums); sculpture, or in general arts and crafts for kids, we would love for you to give one two hour lessons a week.
-Depending on your experience and skills this can be paid.
+If you have experience in music (singing or playing instruments), in visual arts (drawing or painting in different mediums); sculpture, or in general arts and crafts for kids, we would love for you to share your practice with us and/or with our kids.

 Gardening and permaculture: